Skip to content

 1 yr 3 mo

-A closer look at the delivery decisions, technical tradeoffs, and product constraints behind this work.
+A closer look at the design decisions, technical choices, and problems this project was built to solve.

 Completed project